scrtlabs/secret-contracts/README.md

 # Secret Contracts

-This repository contains secret contracts that use the Enigma Protocol such as voting, TCRs, and auctions.
-The contracts are written in Solidity and the front-end will utilize the enigma-js library.
+This repository showcases secret contracts that utilize the Enigma Protocol such as secret voting, secret auctions, and secret TCRs.
+The contracts are written in Solidity and the dApp front-end uses React and the Enigma JS library.

-# Design Strategies:
+# Design Features:

-Voting:
-Locked token-weighting, multiple polls per contract, timed polls, specified quorum percentages.
+Voting: Locked token-weighting, support for multiple polls, custom quorum percentages.

-TCRs:
-TBD

-Auctions:
-TBD

-To test the code(NOTE: no tests currently written):
+# Instructions:

+Note: These instructions are specific to my setup and only work for someone running a remote SGX node.
-1. Clone the repository.
+1. Start Ganache and Core on the SGX server.
-2. Start a local Ganache node.
-3. Run 'truffle migrate --network development' and 'truffle test' in the root of the directory.
+2. Run Surface locally, although in the future Core and Surface will be merged together.
+Make sure that you are using the correct ports.
+3. Run "./deploy-ganache ganache_remote" in the root of this directory.
+This deploys the contracts to the SGX node.
+I have already configured truffle.js and the dApp front-end to use the remote Ganache instance.
+4. Run "npm start", which starts a webpack server on localhost:8080.
+5. Go to that URL and start testing the dApp!

 # Important Notes:

-In order to integrate my contract with the Enigma Protocol, I have included the Enigma and Enigma token contracts in my repository in addition to the Enigma Javascript Library, which is located in the enigma-lib folder.
-I also have slightly edited the Enigma contracts for interoperability.
+I have taken parts from the 'enigma-contract' repository and included them in this repository such as the Enigma/Enigma Token contracts, the Enigma JS library files, and example test data.